~ Click on this link for today's readings ~

 Psalm 18:37-50 ~ Proverbs 19:27-29

-New Testament - Today in Romans chapter 8 verses 27 through 29 we read these famous words of Paul’s – “No, in all these things we are more than conquerors through him who loved us.
+Today in Romans chapter 8 verses 27 through 29 we read these famous words of Paul’s – “No, in all these things we are more than conquerors through him who loved us.
 For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.”
 Do you believe that we are more than conquerors through our relationship with Jesus?
-Does this encourage you to know this?
-Are you living your life in such a way that truly reflects that you know this?
-Do you believe that there is absolutely nothing in this world that can separate you from the love of God because of our relationship with Jesus as our Lord and Savior?
+Does it encourage you to know this?
+Are you living your life in such a way that truly reflects that you know that you are more than a conqueror?
+Do you believe that there is absolutely nothing in this world that can separate you from the love of God because of your relationship with Jesus as your Lord and Savior?

-Bible.org's commentary on today's readings in Romans titled "Comforting Questions" is at this link.
+Bible.org's commentary on today's readings in Romans titled "From Groaning to Glory" is at this link and "Comforting Questions" is at this link.
+A fun image for Romans 8:28 from today's readings is below:

 Proverbs - I love Proverbs 19 verse 27 today - "If you stop listening to instruction, my child, you have turned your back on knowledge."
 I am afraid that listening seems to be a lost skill in our world sometimes today.
 We have a hard time slowing down enough to actually listen to someone else.
 To stop thinking about our own self and to listen to someone else.
 And, if this is the case, then how much harder do you suppose it is for us to actually quiet the distractions around us to listen to God?
 Have we stopped listening to instruction?
 Are we turning our back on knowledge?
-Now - I do think the discipline of reading, studying, and meditating on God's Word, the Bible, is something that helps us get our listening skills back in fine tuned shape.
-I do applaud each of us for going through the One Year Bible, so that we can listen to God on a daily basis.
+Now - I do think the discipline of reading, studying, and meditating on God's Word, the Bible, is something that helps us get our listening skills back in fine-tuned shape.
+I do applaud you for going through the One Year Bible, so that you can listen to God on a daily basis.
 But let us be ever vigilant to keep listening to instruction.
-Let us not turn our backs on knowledge.
+Let us not turn our backs on knowledge!